-Suriname’s levels of poverty and inequality remain worrisome.
+Suriname’s levels of poverty and inequality are worrisome.
 The country ranked 105 out of 187 countries in the UNDP’s 2012 Human Development Index.
 The Food and Agriculture Organization (FAO) estimates that 15-20 percent of its population is undernourished.
 There are also significant inequalities between coastal areas, generally more affluent, and the rural interior.
-Suriname is on track to meet some of the Millennium Development Goals (MDGs), with rural areas mostly lagging behind the coastal region.
+Nonetheless, Suriname is on track to meet some of the Millennium Development Goals (MDGs).

-Suriname became an IFC member in August 2011.
-IFC made its first investment in 2012, with a $1.9 million loan supporting a trade financing line for a local commercial bank De Surinaamsche Bank
+IFC made its first investment in 2012, with a $1.9 million loan supporting a trade financing line for a local commercial bank De Surinaamsche Bank.

 Around The Bank Group